xeokit/sdk/README.md

 ## Model Importers and Exporters

-The SDK provides various functions to import and export its model representations and semantics as various industry-standard AECO file formats.
-Use these in NodeJS scripts to convert file formats, or in the Browser to load various file formats into our viewer.
+The SDK provides functions for importing and exporting its model representations and semantics as industry-standard AECO file formats.
+These functions can be used in NodeJS scripts for file format conversion or in the browser to load various file formats into the viewer.

 | Package                                                              | Modules                                                                               | Description                |
 |----------------------------------------------------------------------|---------------------------------------------------------------------------------------|----------------------------|